tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if any of dwc:decimalLatitude or dwc:decimalLongitude or dwc:countryCode are bdq:Empty; AMENDED dwc:decimalLatitude and dwc:decimalLongitude if the coordinates were transposed or one or more of the signs of the coordinates were reversed to align the location with dwc:countryCode according to the bdq:sourceAuthority; otherwise NOT_AMENDED</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if any of dwc:decimalLatitude or dwc:decimalLongitude or dwc:countryCode are bdqval:Empty; AMENDED dwc:decimalLatitude and dwc:decimalLongitude if the coordinates were transposed or one or more of the signs of the coordinates were reversed to align the location with dwc:countryCode according to the bdqval:sourceAuthority; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>